/25DETAILED ACTION

 (ii) commercial or legal interactions (including agreements in the form of contracts; Legal obligations; Advertising, marketing or sales activities or behaviors; business relations);

-Alternatively, the recited limitations also fall within the “Mental process” grouping of abstract ideas as it relates to an managing a business process of filing a claim for a device.
+Alternatively, the recited limitations also fall within the “Mental process” grouping of abstract ideas as it relates to a business process of initiating a claim for protection of a device.
 Accordingly, the claim recites an abstract idea.

 B. Step 2A, Prong Two:

-The judicial exception is not integrated into a practical application because it deals with a method for method for fulfilling a claim for an unregistered device, by carrying out steps of:
+The judicial exception is not integrated into a practical application because it deals with a method for method for initiating a claim for protection of an unregistered device, by carrying out steps of:

 The claims recites the additional elements of: